Frequently Asked Questions

 A: No, Takeda CSR does not fund post-market studies of new drugs.

-A: Takeda does not provide support to individuals or single organizations that are not part of an eligible partnership.
+A: Takeda does not provide support to individuals.

-A: Takeda CSR does not fund clinical research and development, but would consider R&D for digital supply chain solutions, informatics, AI, etc.
+A: Takeda CSR does not fund clinical research and development given our conflict of interest policy, but would consider R&D for digital supply chain solutions, informatics, etc.

-A: Yes, applicants may resubmit proposals to subsequent RFPs after a non-award decision is made, as long as all application fields are appropriately completed.
+A: Yes, applicants may resubmit proposals to subsequent RFPs after a non-award decision is made, as long as the application is aligned with the relevant priorities, guidance, and application formats.

 A: Projects are funded in accordance with the Global CSR Program’s annual RFP, which are not (and cannot be) linked to Takeda's commercial interests.
 See RFP guidance for more details.